Considering connected dash cameras for your fleet?

 For a number of fleets, in-vehicle technology such as telematics, GPS, and fleet management solutions are a must.
 However, a balancing act needs to be maintained between the initial expenditure and the potential return on investment (ROI).

-You may find yourself asking “Should I be investing in camera technology as well?” ” Is now the right time?”.
+You may find yourself asking “Should I be investing in connected dash camera technology as well?” ” Is now the right time?”.

 If you’re worried about the cost and not fully sure of the benefits, you’re not alone.